xrrocha/word-scrambler/README.md

   (more on this below)
 - All exceptions are treated as unchecked
 - Common lambda patterns, like joining results in a `String`, are idiomatic

+👉 A note on terminology: Kotlin uniformly calls executable units _functions_, rather than _methods_.
+For a function to be deemed a method it must be contained in an object or a class; it must have a _target_.
+Otherwise, functions stand on their own.

 ### (Far) Fewer Imports!